bibleexchange/courses/poetry/en/407_ecclesiastes_chapter-8.md

 ### Ecclesiastes 8:14 (Why do the bad have it good and the good have it bad?)

 a.
-There are just men to whom it happens according to the wicked: Solomon, speaking from his eternity-excluding viewpoint, felt this made life meaningless (vanity).
+There are just men to whom it happens according to the wicked: Qoholet, speaking from his eternity-excluding viewpoint, felt this made life meaningless (vanity).
 Why do good men and women suffer?

 i.
 This was the great question of the Book of Job, and almost unanswerable apart from a life that appreciates eternity and our accountability in the world beyond.